molily/molily.de/_posts/2019-02-03-testing-angular.md

 This is how built-in Structural Directives like `NgIf` and `NgFor` work as well.
 Now it gets more complicated.
 Since we want to paginate the items, we need user controls to turn the pages – in addition to rendering the items.

 Again, a Structural Directive lacks a template. `PaginateDirective` cannot render the “next” and “previous” buttons itself.
-And to remain flexible, it should not render a specific markup.
+And to remain flexible, it should not render specific markup.
 The Component that uses the Directive should decide how the controls look.

 Therefore we pass the controls as a template to the Directive.
+In particular, we pass a reference to a separate `ng-template`.
 This will be the second template the Directive operates on.

-In particular, we pass a reference to a separate `ng-template`.
-The Directive renders the template with a *context* object.
-The template may pull values from the context and use them.

 This is how the controls template could look like: